-- a.
-The Emergency Response Guidebook (ERG) contains acceptable emergency response information. - b.
-The ERG may be supplemented by emergency response information printed as part of the train list/consist. - c.
-Similar information provided by the customer for example, a Material Safety Data Sheet (MSDS).
+- The Emergency Response Guidebook (ERG) contains acceptable emergency response information. - b.
+Similar information provided by the customer for example, a Safety Data Sheet (SDS).

 4. DOCUMENT INDICATING POSITION-IN-TRAIN

 Before moving hazardous material shipments in a train, a member of the crew must have a paper document that shows the current position in the train of each hazardous material shipment (loaded and residue/empty).